 Our Jewish Granada tour opens the door to Granada’s vibrant Jewish past.
 Most famous for its spectacular palace fortress, the Alhambra, Granada was once a place of religious tolerance with thriving Jewish community.
 That medieval golden age comes to life as our Jewish Granada tour explores the most interesting sites in the former Jewish quarter.

-Granada is located at the foot of the Sierra Nevada mountain range in Andalusia, at the confluence of the Darro and Genil Rivers.
 Legend has it that some of the Jews who were exiled by Nebuchadnezzar (586 B.C.E.) settled in Granada.
-The Moors recognized this ancient tradition by referring to the city as “Granada of the Jews.”
+The Moors recognized this ancient tradition by referring to the city as “Granada of the Jews”.
 Like all Jewish communities in Spain, Jewish Granada prospered under the Ummayad caliphate (755-1013).
-Jewish residents were involved in the cotton and silktrade, as well as in banking.
+Jewish residents were involved in the cotton and silk trade, as well as in banking.
 The great tradition of Sephardic Jewry ended with the expulsion of 1492.
-Today’s small community is active in memory work and making the “Sephardic Path” which runs throughout Spain but especially here in Granda, a path to travel once again.
+Today’s small community is active in memory work and in revitalizing the “Sephardic Path” which runs through Granada and throughout Spain.